 Tango Is the Search for a Dream

 Those who equate modernization with progress often overlook its darker side.
-In many ways, modernization dehumanizes us, transforming interconnected, interdependent social beings into self-sufficient yet isolated individuals.
-It weakens the bonds that once united us, shifting our focus from collective well-being to personal gain.
+In many respects, modernization has a dehumanizing effect, transforming interconnected, interdependent social beings into self-sufficient yet isolated individuals.
+It weakens the ties that once bound communities together, shifting our focus from collective well-being to personal gain.
 Attachment, fraternity, interdependence, and shared responsibilities have faded.
-Families are breaking apart, family values are eroding, and ecological balance is being disrupted.
+Families are disintegrating, traditional values are eroding, and ecological balance is deteriorating.
 Natural resources are depleting, and the environment is suffering irreversible damage.
-Meanwhile, egoism, individualism, division, polarization, and materialism take center stage, alongside rising rates of stress, corruption, violence, and crime.
+Meanwhile, egoism, individualism, division, polarization, and materialism take center stage—alongside rising levels of stress, corruption, violence, and crime.
 In short, humanity is being overshadowed by the relentless march of so-called modernity (see The World Needs a New Philosophy).

-Indeed, modernization, in many ways, functions as a fatal attraction, leading us to lose the essence of being human.
+In many ways, modernization is a fatal attraction—one that leads us away from the very essence of being human.
 How did we lose our sanity?
-Why, as an intelligent species capable of inventing computers, the internet, and GPS, have we failed to build a world that truly makes sense?
+Why, as an intelligent species capable of inventing computers, the internet, and GPS, have we failed to create a world that truly makes sense?